CoopScenes/CoopScenes-DevKit/README.md

 ✔ **Total dataset size:** **527 GB** in **`.4mse`** format, accessible via our development kit

 ## 📥 **Download**
-The dataset can be accessed via [official CoopScenes website](https://coopscenes.github.io/) and used with our development kit.
+The dataset can be accessed via official [CoopScenes](https://coopscenes.github.io/) website and used with our development kit.

+📢 **INFO:** The data will be fully published upon the official publication announcement.

 ## 🔧 **Installation & Usage**
 To use the dataset, simply install our provided PyPi package: